FCE Speaking

 • Part 3 is about three minutes long

-• You will have to interact with another test-taker (or two), taking turns to express and justify their opinions
+• You will have to interact with another test-taker (or two), each of you taking turns to express and justify your opinions

 • There will be a discussion topic with five aspects in the form of a mind map in the first part

-• An agreement between test-takers on one of the aspects has to be reached in the second part
+• An agreement between test-takers on one of the aspects has to be reached by the end of the second part

 The last part of FCE Speaking is a bit similar to Part 1 — you are asked questions related to the topic from Part 3 that you have to answer.
 However, there are three major differences in comparison with Part 1 of FCE Speaking.
 First of all, the questions are going to be more abstract than those in Part 1, and you will have to talk about things in general, not about your own experience.
 Secondly, your answers should be longer and more detailed — at least two or three longer sentences.
 Finally, the examiner will at some point encourage you and your partner to discuss one or two of the questions, so pay attention to your partner’s answers and be ready for a dialogue with them.
 This part of the exam can be up to four minutes long.